-I went to see a new doctor for the first time since my autism diagnosis.
+I went to see a new doctor for the first time since I realized I am autistic.

 I felt different this time.
 Less helpless, maybe.
 Less like a foreigner trying to have a sophisticated, urgent, intimate conversation in a language I knew only from studying textbooks and television programs.
 I still don’t speak that language — my strength is in written, not oral, communications.
 I have, however, found another, a kind of pidgin of the two.